misega/HTML5-Banners/README.md

 ├── node_modules/       # will be created with `npm install`
 └─┬ _banner-template/   # initial banner setup; duplicate to customize
-  ├── index.html        # The ad file, with the ad configuration and init code ├── fallback.jpg      # image displayed, if add is not displayed ├─┬ images/           # graphic files: jpg, png, or svg │ └── TEMP/           # keyframe graphics from PSD for layout/placement ├─┬ scripts/
+  ├── index.html        # The ad file, with the ad configuration and init code ├── fallback.jpg      # image displayed, if ad is not displayed ├─┬ images/           # graphic files: jpg, gif, png, or svg │ └── TEMP/           # keyframe graphics from PSD for layout/placement ├─┬ scripts/
-  │ ├── EBLoader.js     # required Sizmek script to load tracking script
-  │ └── script.js       # customized script
+  │ ├── EBLoader.js     # required Sizmek script; must load first before ad is displayed │ └── script.js       # customized script
   └─┬ styles/
     ├── style.css       # compiled styles